In this article we will know about the earth energy and their application.

 The extraction of heat from the earth’s interior needs a natural or artificial heat exchange.
 In many geothermal areas natural sub-surface water circulating system bring out this heat giving rise to hot springs.
 A schematic representation of geothermal system

 Kilometer or so an impermeable crystalline magma above the magma is the impermeable crystalline rocks which are overlain by localized pockets of permeable rocks.
 One such localized pocket is show in this figure.
-The localised pockets are bounded by fracture zones or fault alone which some relative motion of rock has occurred.
+The localized pockets are bounded by fracture zones or fault alone which some relative motion of rock has occurred.
 Water circulated long fault lines.
 As it goes down and moves in the earth’s interior (path ABCDE) it is heated by the permeable layer which is in turn heated by conduction of heat from the magma.
 The hot water comes out through another fault and forms a hot spring.

 Depending on the temperature and depth of the permeable rocks, the natural hydro thermal system can be divided into three categories.